How Important Are Micronutrients?

 Encourage all your clients to eat a wide variety of whole foods and impress on them the importance of variation for getting all these necessary micronutrients.
 Deficiencies not only impact fitness and athletic performance, but they also can lead to serious health issues.
 If you have a concern about your client’s health and a suspect a specific deficiency, make sure they see their doctor for a blood test.
 With those results, you can help them create a better nutrition plan.

 Interested in nutrition?
 Add it to your resume with a specialization.
-Check out the ISSA’s course for becoming certified in sports nutrition.
+Check out the ISSA’s course for becoming a certified Nutritionist.